 Whether you choose to study in Australia with ISA, TEAN, or your own university, there are a few things your advisor may have skipped over in your pre-departure orientation package.
 From the logistics of getting your visa to being prepared for the cost of living to knowing NOT to call ladies “sheilas,” there’s a lot you should know about Australia before you hop a plane to the land down under.

 1. You need a visa

 To study in Australia for more than three months, you will need a visa.
 The process for applying is fairly easy.
 It’s all done online and it is virtually linked to your passport -- no embassy visits or waiting for it to arrive in the mail.
 However, the fee is expensive, so be prepared!
 If you study for less than three months, you should be able to go on a regular visitor visa, and save yourself some cash.

 Make sure to look into this.
 If you are going on a study abroad program, it may be included, but if you are studying directly with a university, chances are you’ll be required to get health insurance in Australia.

 There are a lot of different kinds of places in Australia for you to choose from on your study abroad trip.
-Do you prefer city or rural?
+Do you prefer the city or someplace rural?
 Do you want to spend all your free time at the beach (OK, just about anywhere in Oz is conducive to that!), or do you prefer getting out into “the bush”?
 Certain areas may be better for you depending on what you study.

 If you’re a marine biology major, then perhaps Queensland near the Great Barrier Reef might be a good option.
 If you’re a business major, maybe studying abroad in Sydney might be a better fit.
 And besides Sydney, there are plenty of options in cities both big and small.
 Perhaps check out programs in Adelaide, Brisbane, Perth, Melbourne, or Canberra, to name a few.

 4. Jet lag is a real thing